The International Trade Blog International Sales & Marketing

 Instead of using FOB here, there and everywhere as spelled out in the UCC and typically used for U.S. domestic transactions, international sales typically use Incoterms 2020.
 Without a contract, you may be agreeing to terms that aren’t beneficial to you as the exporter and that may saddle you with fees and other charges you weren't expecting to pay.

 For your domestic sales, there's no question that you will be dealing with U.S. dollars.
 For international transactions, it's not necessarily that cut and dried.
 By identifying this in your contract beforehand, you won’t be surprised at what currency lands in your bank account.
 Without a sales contract, you might end up forced to deal with expensive currency exchanges or other bank issues.

-I recommend using your sales contract to identify who’s responsible for providing insurance for your goods (even though Incoterms cover this to some extent.)
-By addressing insurance in the contract, you can save yourself some headache and hassle if goods are damaged or lost.
+I recommend using your sales contract to identify who’s responsible for providing insurance for your goods (even though Incoterms cover this to some extent).
+By addressing insurance in the contract, you can save yourself some headaches and hassle if goods are damaged or lost.

 4. Export Compliance

 International sales contracts can help you stay compliant with U.S. export regulations.
 Just be sure to pay attention to language that might violate U.S. antiboycott provisions (requests from foreign entities to boycott Israel and certain other countries).
 You should also make sure that your contract includes the Destination Control Statement if required.

 5. EEI Filings